All Episodes

 When you have millions more in poverty, dependent on government, millions more on food stamps, millions more out of the labor force, they're shut out.

-The life that I've been able to live is is because that dream still existed.
+The life that I've been able to live is because that dream still existed.

-And I climbed the ladder and I walk through the door.
+There was a ladder and a door, and I climbed the ladder and I walked through the door.

 And so many other people, that's all they need.